rysiphoto/Cheap-Travel/README.md

 # **Cheap Travel**

 ### **Project Description:**
-##### A React built site that allows you to log in using Auto0 and leave reviews of inexpensive trips you have taken to inspire others.
+##### Finding a cheap getaway right now is paramont at a time like this.
+It's also incredibly helpful to find reviews and tips for vacation destinations, along with finding the best deals!
+That is why we created this site.
+A React built site that allows you to log in using Auto0 and leave reviews of inexpensive trips you have taken to inspire others.
 A travel API has been implemented to search for cheap travel as well.
 ---
 ### **GitHub Address:**
 [Cheap Travel](https://github.com/rysiphoto/cheap-travel)